BartoszKaszewczuk/trafiboard/README.md

 I'm a solo developer and I kicked off TrafiBoard because I wanted to have an always up to date index with all of my services and frankly I was growing tired of having to manually manage bashboards and links pointing to my ever changing selfhosted services.

-TrafiBoard always shows active docker services registered with Traefik and with Nginx Proxy Manager support it makes aggregating static services a breeze too.
+TrafiBoard solves it by surfacing active routes to Docker services registered with Traefik; and with Nginx Proxy Manager support it makes aggregating static services a breeze too.

 If you like the idea, the project has helped you, or saved you time, I'd greatly appreciate your support with a pull request or maybe even a donation.